AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2020-05-10-responsive-navbar-without-bootstrap.md

 categories: [html, css, javascript]
 commentsId: 28
 isPopular: true
-lastUpdated: 2020-09-16
+lastUpdated: 2021-08-22
 ---

-**Navigation bars** (aka *navbars*) are everywhere on modern websites, so it's definitely good to know how to create one by hand without relying on a component library that does all of the heavy lifting for you.
-But if you've never created one from scratch, you may find it intimidating to get started.
+Navigation bars (also known as *navbars*) are practically everywhere on modern websites, so it's good to know how to create one by hand without relying on a component library that does all of the heavy lifting for you.
+But if you've never created a navbar from scratch, you may find it intimidating to get started.

 For this reason, people often turn to CSS frameworks like Bootstrap to build navbars so that they don't have to reinvent the wheel.
-Yet what usually ends up happening is that you get lost in a sea of obscure class names and **behavior that's difficult to customize**.
+Yet what usually ends up happening is that you get lost in a sea of obscure class names and behavior that's difficult to customize.
 You waste many frustrating hours on StackOverflow when instead you could've simply built the thing by hand in less time.

-In this tutorial, we'll create a **responsive navbar** that works on both mobile and desktop, using nothing but HTML, CSS, and JavaScript.
-That's right—no CSS frameworks needed :) Let's dig in!
+In this tutorial, we'll create a responsive navbar that works on both mobile and desktop, using nothing but HTML, CSS, and JavaScript.
+That's right—no CSS frameworks needed!
+We'll also ensure that it remains accessible to users of assistive technologies.

 {% include toc.md %}